Lady Marmalade: Critical reception

 The Moulin Rouge! version of "Lady Marmalade" received mixed-to-positive reviews.
-AllMusic's Brand Kohlenstein praised the song, saying that "the ladies teamed up for a surefire hit with their naughtier version of Patti Labelle's 'Lady Marmalade.'"
+AllMusic's Brand Kohlenstein praised it saying that "the ladies teamed up for a surefire hit with their naughtier version of Patti Labelle's 'Lady Marmalade.'"
 Slant Magazine praised the collaboration as well, describing it as "an accolade to the performers' various distinctive styles, with Lil' Kim trashing it up and Aguilera caterwauling her way through the second half of the song".
-However, Rob Sheffield of Rolling Stone called the cover "god-awful".
 The Sun Journal opined that the Moulin Rouge! version helped the song "find a new life".
-In a retrospective review, journalist Bianca Gracie noted that the song "highlighted each artist’s signature style: Lil Kim’s raunchy raps, Pink’s soulful tone, Mya’s sultry coos, and Aguilera’s theatrical vocal runs".
+In a retrospective review, journalist Bianca Gracie noted that it "highlighted each artist's signature style: Lil Kim's raunchy raps, Pink's soulful tone, Mya's sultry coos, and Aguilera's theatrical vocal runs".
+However, Rob Sheffield of Rolling Stone called it "god-awful".

-MTV ranked "Lady Marmalade" at number six on the list of the best 2001 songs, and LiveAbout.com placed it at number 21 on its list of the hundred best pop songs of the year.
-Entertainment Weeklys Andrew Hampp named it the best all-female collaboration of the time span 1998 to 2018.
-The song won the 2002 Grammy Award in the category of "Best Pop Collaboration with Vocals".
+MTV ranked "Lady Marmalade" at number six on their list of the best songs of 2001, and LiveAbout.com placed it at number 21 on its list of the hundred best pop songs of the year.
+Entertainment Weeklys Andrew Hampp named it the best all-female musical collaboration from 1998 to 2018.
+The song won Best Pop Collaboration with Vocals at the 44th Annual Grammy Awards in 2002.